DISCLAIMER: These guides are for informational purposes only and do not constitute professional legal advice. See more below*

 Running your online store as a dropshipping business offers several advantages over a traditional retail model, freeing you to focus on specific things and leaving other details to your dropshipping partners.
 The upsides to dropshipping include:

-- No warehousing or inventory management.
 Traditional retail stores, and even online stores, need space to stock inventory.
-When you outsource manufacturing and order fulfillment to a dropshipping partner, you offload these responsibilities.
+When you outsource manufacturing, inventory management, and order fulfillment to a dropshipping partner, you offload these responsibilities.

 How to get started dropshipping with Shopify